 This is where a lot of the action happens.
 Forward on Deck 16 is home to the Pulse fitness center.
 Besides walking through this venue a few times to get to the spa, the Princess and I did not utilize any of the equipment.

 Once you walk through the fitness center, you enter the Spa area.
 Here, you have the beauty salon as well as several treatment rooms that offer a variety of spa treatments.

-If you continue forward, you enter the Thermal Spa.
-A pass can be purchased to use the Spa for the entire week or a day pass on select port days for $54.
-The cruise line was nice enough to give us a guided tour of the Thermal Spa for our Norwegian Escape Photo Tour.
+If you continue forward, you enter the Thermal Suite.
+A pass can be purchased to use the Thermal Suite for the entire week or a day pass on select port days.
+The cruise line was nice enough to give us a guided tour.
 Several different spa experiences are available including steam baths, therapy pools, both a sauna and sanarium, a salt bath, and the snow cave- kept at 17 degrees Fahrenheit with actual snow.

 Exiting the fitness center, you are at the adult pool.
 Honestly, this is more like the main pool area on most cruise ships where the stage is located.
 Many of the pool deck events like the sexy legs contest, ice carvings, and cruise director led shows occur at this pool.
 It is nearly impossible to get a deck chair here, but honestly, we found the best sun exposure on deck 19 forward and deck 17 in Spice H20.

 Right behind this area is the main pool or family pool which is situated between the entrance to the water slides and the Kids Aqua Park.
 It felt a bit tight, so we can only imagine how busy it gets during peak times of the year.